• Menu

 Even in this range, you might decide that your water is fine for your needs, but if you decide after some time using the neutralizer that your water seems too hard, you can always add a water softener.

-For more precise management of your water supply, use the Langelier Index to determine the scaling and corrosion potential of your water based on its hardness, alkalinity, and TDS concentration.
+For more precise water supply management, use the Langelier Index to determine your water's scaling and corrosion potential based on its hardness, alkalinity, and TDS concentration.

-The Langelier Index is used by water operators for optimizing water supply systems and identifying the potential for leakages; you can use it to manage your water supply system at home with our simple Langelier Index calculator.
+Water operators use the Langelier Index to optimize water supply systems and identify potential leakages; you can use our simple Langelier Index calculator to manage your water supply system at home.

 For those considering a calcite acid neutralizer, we recommend our CWS neutralizer system.
 It features a fully adjustable backwash cycle, a user-friendly LCD display, and a rugged control valve designed to last for years with little maintenance.